-Katrin Kuhlmann is a Senior Advisor at The Corporate Council on Africa and the Director of the U.S.- Africa Business Center.
-She is also President of TransFarm Africa, a fellow with the Aspen Network of Development Entrepreneurs at the Aspen Institute and an Adjunct Professor at Georgetown University Law Center.
-She is a member of the Advisory Board of the Harvard Law and International Development Society and is a Wasserstein Public Interest Fellow at Harvard Law School.
-She also serves on the boards of the Washington International Trade Association and the Malaika Foundation.
-From 1999 to 2005 she was a trade negotiator with the Office of the U.S. Trade Representative, and she has also practiced law in Washington, DC and New York.
+Katrin Kuhlmann serves as a Senior Advisor to the President at The Corporate Council on Africa.
+She is also President and Founder of the New Markets Lab, an Adjunct Professor at Georgetown University Law Center, and a fellow with the Aspen Network of Development Entrepreneurs.
+Katrin was a 2012-13 Wasserstein Public Interest Fellow at Harvard Law School and is on the Advisory Board of the Harvard Law and International Development Society.
+She also serves on the boards of the Washington International Trade Association and the Malaika Foundation and has held several senior positions and fellowships in the non-profit sector.
+From 1999-2005, she was a trade negotiator with the Office of the U.S. Trade Representative, and she has practiced law in Washington, D.C. and New York.
 Ms. Kuhlmann holds degrees from Harvard Law School and Creighton University, and she was the recipient of a Fulbright grant in 1992.

 Director, Human Resources & Executive Assistant to the President